Are you paying too much for rent?

 In This Article

-- How much should I spend on rent?
+- How much of my income should go toward rent?

 - Determine Your Monthly Income